 The group mainly operates in a single industry segment as a distributor of IT products.
-The group's operating segments are based on geographic location, and the measure of segment profit is profit from operations.
+Information reported to the chief operating decision maker for the purposes of allocating resources to the segments and to assess their performance is based on geographical locations.
 The group operates in four principal geographical areas - Former Soviet Union, Eastern Europe, Western Europe and Middle East & Africa.

-1.3 Segment revenues and results
+1.2 Segment revenues and results